Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: Introduction

-The current article is organized as follows.
-Starting from the introduction part in Section \ref{1} to explain the importance of the BIII Universe and MTGs, specifically the $f(R,T)$ gravity theory from various litterateurs, we discuss the general form of field equations in $f(R,T)$ gravity theory in Section \ref{2}.
-In Section \ref{3}, we develop the required field equations and continuity equation for the BIII metric for two different $f(R,T)$ models.
-In Section \ref{4}, the dynamical system analyses for two different $f(R,T)$ models have been performed.
-In Section \ref{5} we study a special $f(R,T)$ model and test its physical viability.
+This article has been structured as follows.
+The introduction part in Section \ref{1} briefly explains the importance of the BIII Universe and MTGs, specifically the $f(R,T)$ theory of gravity from various literature.
+In Section \ref{2}, we have discussed the general form of field equations in $f(R,T)$ gravity theory.
+In Section \ref{3}, we have developed the required field equations and continuity equation in the BIII metric for two different $f(R,T)$ models.
+In Section \ref{4}, we have performed the dynamical system analyses test for {three} different $f(R,T)$ gravity models and tested their physical compatibility.
 Finally, the article has been summarized with conclusions in Section \ref{6}.